DEV Community

 Enter fullscreen mode Exit fullscreen mode

 Notice the volumes section: In the first line, we are mounting the current directory to the /app directory in the container.
 However, we want to exclude the node_modules directory from the mounting, so we are mounting a volume that is not used to the node_modules directory in the container.
-The end result is that now any changes done in our project will be reflected in the container, except node_modules.
+The end result is that now any changes made in our project will be reflected in the container, except node_modules.

 In other runtimes, you exclude the equivalent of node_modules directory in that runtime.